JakeVigeant12/Cell-Society/doc/DESIGN_PLAN.md

    * The subclasses of Cell will override the setFutureState method by taking in a list of neighbors, setting the future state to a new integer based on those neighbors.

  * Grid Class:
+    * There is an abstract grid class that wraps the implementation of the grid with data structures below.
+This grid is created by the model and is told to populate itself given the information read in from a CSV, and to loop through the Cells that it holds and tell them to change their state at each step of the simulation's execution.
  * UI/view:

  * Controller: